APrioriInvestments/typed_python/docs/introduction.md

-## An introduction to nativepython
+## An introduction to typed_python

-`nativepython` consists of two modules: `typed_python`, a library of new datastructures that express different kinds of type semantics, and `nativepython`, a library for compiling python code written against `typed_python`.
+`typed_python` provides a library of new datastructures that express different kinds of type semantics, and a compiler for compiling python code written using `typed_python`.

-These two libraries can be used entirely incrementally - you can use a `typed_python` datastructure in just one part of your program and affect nothing else, and you can use `nativepython` to compile specific functions in your program that are slow.
+The library can be used entirely incrementally - you can use a `typed_python` datastructure in just one part of your program and affect nothing else, and you can use `typed_python.Entrypoint` to compile specific functions in your program that are slow.

 `typed_python` provides a collection of datastructures that look and feel like